Home is where you belong. More than simply a place to sleep, it’s where you have privacy, where you can relax, where you feel comfortable and safe.

 The shelter allowance for people who receive the Ontario Disability Support Program (ODSP) is $497, and for people who receive Ontario Works is $390.
 Compare this to $1,180, which is the average rent for an apartment in Ontario (CMHC, 2019).
 No wonder there are more than 170,000 households in Ontario on social housing waiting lists.

-There are solutions.
-And Indwell is one of the best!
+Thankfully, this is a solvable problem.
+And Indwell is one of the solutions!

 Indwell provides people who are homeless or at risk of becoming homeless with affordable homes.
 Equally important, Indwell provides tenants with community and health supports that increase the likelihood of success in maintaining stable housing and pursuing their health and wellness goals.